kelvin6365/cakebaba-crypto-skill/README.md

 ## About CAKEBABA

-This skill is based on trading strategies and educational content from **CAKEBABA (蛋糕寶寶)** - a professional cryptocurrency trading education channel.
+This skill is based on trading strategies and educational content from **CAKEBABA (蛋糕爸爸)** - a professional cryptocurrency trading education channel.

 **🎓 Learn More:**
 - **Website**: [https://www.cakebaba.com](https://www.cakebaba.com)